Jubbery/Jubbery/README.md

 - **Development Methodologies**: Agile, SAFe

 ## 💡 Professional Experience
+**The Founder Series, Remote**
+_Software Engineer Intern, Sept 2024 - Present_
+- Contributing founding infrastructure at a young Yale startup.
+- Building generational AI models that connect users to a rich network of professionals.
+- LLMs, TTS, STT, Firebase, React, and Node.

 **CAE USA, Tampa, FL**
-_R&D Software Engineer Co-Op, Jun 2022 - Present_
+_R&D Software Engineer Co-Op, Jun 2022 - Aug 2024_
 - Led the design and deployment of innovative web applications, enhancing user interaction and bolstering client acquisition rates.
 - Orchestrated cross-platform integrations that amplified data transfer efficiency by 35%.
 - Championed the use of Docker, reducing application deployment time by 20% and enhancing scalability.